|inside the 2nd gate at last!|

 |Harrison and Tecumseh met here!|

 Some interesting tidbits I took away from the visit - The house was built to withstand attacks by hostile Indians, British or any general melee.
 The windows were shuttered inside and out as a defensive measure.
-There was in fact a bullet hole in the dining room shutter, an alleged attempt on Harrison's life by a rogue frontier ruffian.
-The basement windows also had bars with a clear view to the Wabash River so that any incoming river traffic could be observed and defended if necessary.
+There was, in fact, a bullet hole in the dining room shutter, an alleged attempt on Harrison's life by a rogue frontier ruffian.
+The basement windows also had bars with a clear view of the Wabash River so that any incoming river traffic could be observed and defended if necessary.
 Exterior and interior walls were three bricks thick and the basement had a water well, munitions storage and a French drain toilet in the case of any long siege.
 As I understood it reading elsewhere, Harrison started the first Indiana Public Library in this basement too.

 It's worth noting that Vincennes University, across the street from Grouseland, was Indiana's first college and, you guessed it, founded by WHH in 1801.